skcript/skcript-gulp-starter/README.md

 #### Latest updates

+1. Added all the meta tags and updated global.json file.

-Added Static files such as 404, humans.txt, manifest.json and robots.txt.
+2. Added Static files such as 404, humans.txt, manifest.json and robots.txt.

-Added another page to HTML (about page).
+3. Added another page to HTML (about page).

-Added browserupgrade message on IE8.
+4. Added browserupgrade message on IE8.

-Added main_header_classes for HTML Pages.
+5. Added main_header_classes for HTML Pages.

+---

 Features | Tools Used
 ------ | -----